Gaunce History, Family Crest & Coats of Arms

 Early Origins of the Gaunce family

 The surname Gaunce was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 Early History of the Gaunce family

-Another 238 words (17 lines of text) covering the year 1522 is included under the topic Early Gaunce History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gaunce research.
+Another 103 words (7 lines of text) covering the year 1522 is included under the topic Early Gaunce History in all our PDF Extended History products and printed products wherever possible.

 Gaunce Spelling Variations

 Medieval spelling was at best an intuitive process, and translation between Gaelic and English was no more effective.
 These factors caused an enormous number of spelling variations in Dalriadan names.
 In fact, it was not uncommon to see a father and son who spelled their name differently.
 Over the years, Gaunce has been spelled MacNeish, MacNeice, MacNish, MacNess, MacKness, MacNeece and many more.

 Early Notables of the Gaunce family (pre 1700)